userfront/guide/all/docs/js.md

 ::::: row
 :::: left

+This method is used to send the user a magic/passwordless login link.

 Sends the user an email with a link to log in.
 This link works with the [Login via link](/docs/js.html#login-via-link-method) method.

 ::: tip Note